Data protection law deconstructed: a complete summary of GDPR

 EU residents also have the right to object to the data processing and report it to the supervisory authority.
 They can even get any inaccurate data corrected.

-GDPR wants to put the EU residents in the driver’s seat and make them the master of their privacy.
-With GDPR, they not only get to decide which service provider gets to collect that data but also who gets to store it.
+GDPR wants to make EU residents masters of their privacy.
+Under GDPR, they decide which service provider gets to collect that data and who gets to store it.
 So much so that they can place a request to move their data from one service provider to another.

 One of the most profound impacts of GDPR is the extension in the instances that come under its purview.
-Of course, all organizations that operate within the EU are required to comply with the new regulation.
-Whether it is a profit-making business, a non-profit charity, or a public authority, if they are collecting the personal data of people residing in the EU, they are covered under GDPR.
+Of course, all organizations that operate within the EU require to comply with the new regulation.
+Whether it is a profit-making business, a non-profit charity, or a public authority, if they are collecting the personal data of people residing in the EU, they cover under GDPR.
 So, it is not just the citizens, GDPR safeguards the data of everyone residing in the EU.

-Organizations that do not operate within the EU, but do collect, store, or process the data of the EU residents, also come under GDPR.
+Organisations that do not operate within the EU, but do collect, store, or process the data of the EU residents, also come under GDPR.
 Even third-party organizations that work for companies offering goods and services to EU residents come under the purview of GDPR.
-That is a large group of industries and businesses that are affected by GDPR, and that is why it has created so many ripples across the business world.

-GDPR lists 6 data protection principles in Article 5.
-All the organizations within the EU or those outside of the EU that deal with the personal data of EU residents are required to process the personal data according to these 6 GDPR data protection principles.
+General Data Protection Regulation (GDPR) has enlisted 6 data protection principles in Article 5.
+All the organisations within the EU or those outside of the EU that deal with the personal data of EU residents are required to process the personal data according to these 6 GDPR data protection principles.

 ✓ Principle 1: Fair & Legal Practice

-GDPR requires organizations to collect and process data in a lawful, fair and transparent fashion.
+GDPR requires organisations to collect and process data in a lawful, fair and transparent fashion.
 They have to build systems and create processes that ensure this.

 ✓ Principle 2: Limitation of Purpose

 Data should be collected only for a specific, explicit and legitimate purpose.
-The organizations are required to state why they are collecting the data and how they intend to process it.
+The organisations are required to state why they are receiving the data and how they intend to process it.
 If they are using the data later, it should be compatible with those stated purposes.

 ✓ Principle 3: Data minimization

-The purpose of data collection stated by the organization governs the need and relevance of the data collected.
+The reason for the data collection stated by the organisation specifies the need and relevance of the data collected.

 ✓ Principle 4: Maintaining Accuracy

-Organizations are responsible for maintaining the accuracy of data collected by them.
+Organisations are responsible for maintaining the accuracy of the data collected by them.
 They are also required to erase the data of questionable accuracy or update it without any undue delay.

 ✓ Principle 5: Limit Storage